oxford-arc/arc-software-guide/docs/source/apps/arc_pytorch.rst

   #! /bin/bash
   #
-  # Run this script from an interactive session with GPU (for testing)
+  # Run this script from an interactive session:
   #
-  # srun -p interactive --gres=gpu:1 --pty /bin/bash
+  # srun -p interactive --pty /bin/bash
   #
   #
   # It will create a PyTorch 2.0.1 environment GPU enabled with CUDA 11.7
   #
   module load Anaconda3/2022.10
+  # Change the following to specify the location for the environment:
+  #
   export CONPREFIX=$DATA/arc_pytorch
+  #
   conda create --prefix $CONPREFIX conda activate $CONPREFIX
   #